Books

 Writing

-The Weather Network — I began contributing to The Weather Network as an on-call digital writer in June 2021.
+The Weather Network — I began contributing to The Weather Network as a digital writer in June 2021.
 I help the digital team cover active weather across Canada and wherever storms are swirling around the world.

 Forbes — I've contributed to Forbes Science since February 2016, where I translate complicated weather forecasts and analyze important weather information for thousands of readers.